Download Full Text (4.3 MB)

 Benjamin Harrison wrote from Brandon, VA to an unknown person, presumably Alexander Donald, address not included.
 He sent some open letters for Alexander to read and said he was not very careful forwarding them to Burton because he felt like they were close friends.
 He mentioned Alexander coming to visit and said to bring Mr. Brown and that Manson was coming.
 He also mentioned that he would send oysters.

 Benjamin Harrison (1742-1807)

 Bay 1, Column 2, LHC Series 5

 Harrison, Benjamin.
 Benjamin Harrison to Alexander Donald, December 12, 1785.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/334
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1780s. https://digitalcommons.kean.edu/lhc_1780s/334

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com.